utah-MFDA/h.r.3.3_pdk/README.md

 This file format is typically used to decribe an abstract representation of a library component.

-Lef files can be created manually through the LEF definition, which we describe here.
+LEF files can be created manually through the LEF definition, which we describe here.

 We provide a `serpentine_100px` device as an example of the necessary statements of a component.
 This guide will give a brief overview of creating a component in the library.
 For those wanting to use